sangeeta1911/sangeeta1911/README.md

 - 📫 How to reach me **mishrasangeeta898@outlook.com | https://www.linkedin.com/in/sangeeta-mishra/**

-- ⚡ Fun fact **I’ve been solving customer challenges — and now, I’d love to solve them with code!**
+- ⚡ Fun fact **I have been solving customer challenges — and now, I’d love to solve them with code!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">